riduangan/EventID-/README.md

 **"Security"** and [event_code] in [1100, 1102]) or
 **"System"** and [event_code] == 104)

-# Event ID for Disabling Windows Security Tools
+# Event ID for Disabling Windows Security Tools - Defender and MS Firewall

 log_name == "System" AND
 event_code == "7036"